Leak Detection Providers

-The leak detection listings published through this directory represent a structured index of service providers, technology vendors, and inspection specialists operating across residential, commercial, and municipal segments of the United States plumbing sector.
-Each listing is scoped specifically to leak detection as a distinct professional discipline, separate from general plumbing contracting.
-The Leak Detection Directory: Purpose and Scope page provides the foundational criteria governing which categories of providers qualify for inclusion and how the directory's geographic boundaries are applied.
+The leak detection providers published through this provider network represent a structured index of service providers, technology vendors, and inspection specialists operating across residential, commercial, and municipal segments of the United States plumbing sector.
+Each provider is scoped specifically to leak detection as a distinct professional discipline, separate from general plumbing contracting.
+The page provides the foundational criteria governing which categories of providers qualify for inclusion and how the provider network's geographic boundaries are applied.

 How currency is maintained

-1. Licensing status — verification that the listed entity holds a current, jurisdiction-appropriate plumbing or specialty contractor license
+1. Licensing status — verification that the verified entity holds a current, jurisdiction-appropriate plumbing or specialty contractor license

 2. Service category alignment — confirmation that services remain scoped to leak detection methodologies (acoustic, thermal imaging, tracer gas, hydrostatic pressure testing, or video inspection) rather than general plumbing repair

-3. Geographic service area accuracy — service radius or listed coverage zones verified against the provider's registered business address and publicly available state contractor lookup databases
+3. Geographic service area accuracy — service radius or verified coverage zones verified against the provider's registered business address and publicly available state contractor lookup databases

-4. Code citation relevance — any compliance references attached to a listing are cross-checked against the current adopted code edition for the jurisdiction in question
+4. Code citation relevance — any compliance references attached to a provider are cross-checked against the current adopted code edition for the jurisdiction in question

-Listings function as a locator and qualification reference, not a substitute for direct licensing verification or permit research.
-Before engaging any listed provider for work requiring a permit — which in most jurisdictions includes pressure testing of potable water lines, gas line leak detection, and slab leak repair — the responsible party should independently confirm license standing through the relevant state contractor licensing board.
+Providers function as a locator and qualification reference, not a substitute for direct licensing verification or permit research.
+Before engaging any verified provider for work requiring a permit — which in most jurisdictions includes pressure testing of potable water lines, gas line leak detection, and slab leak repair — the responsible party should independently confirm license standing through the relevant state contractor licensing board.

-The How to Use This Leak Detection Resource page outlines the relationship between directory listings and the technical and regulatory reference content published elsewhere in this property.
-For projects subject to National Fire Protection Association standards — particularly NFPA 24 for private fire service mains — listings identifying providers credentialed in fire suppression leak detection should be read against those code requirements, not treated as standalone compliance documentation.
+The How to Use This Leak Detection Resource page outlines the relationship between provider network providers and the technical and regulatory reference content published elsewhere in this property.
+For projects subject to National Fire Protection Association standards — particularly NFPA 24 for private fire service mains — providers identifying providers credentialed in fire suppression leak detection should be read against those code requirements, not treated as standalone compliance documentation.

 1. Residential leak detection specialists — providers serving single-family and multi-family residential properties, typically credentialed as licensed plumbing contractors with documented experience in non-invasive detection methods